njitacm/jerseyctf-2022-challenges/misc/filtered-feeders/README.md

 * How do you hide an image within an image?

 ## Solution
+* Use an image steganography decoder like this - https://incoherency.co.uk/image-steganography/
-* Image steganography decoder, extract lowest 2 bits for the hidden image.
+* Select **Unhide image**, upload the image, and use the slider to extract the lowest 2 bits for the hidden image.
 * Flag: `jctf{1_l0v3_h3rr1n65}`

 ## Credit